sorrel/hue-control/README.md

 ```

 **Common workflow:**
-1. Check scenes on a button: `button-data -r "office"`
+1. Check scenes on a button: `button-data -r "<room/zone name>"`
 2. Duplicate all scenes with modifications (e.g., turn off one light for each)
-3. Programme new scenes onto a different button: `program-button "Office dimmer" 4 --scenes "Scene1 no lamp,Scene2 no lamp,Scene3 no lamp"`
+3. Programme new scenes onto a different button: `program-button "<room/zone name>" 4 --scenes "Scene1 no lamp,Scene2 no lamp,Scene3 no lamp"`

 **Options:**
 - `--turn-on LIGHT` - Turn specific light ON